kriloleg/kriloleg.github.io/_posts/2023-02/2023-02-27-photography-course-6.markdown

 - *Depth of field* - how much is in focus
 - *Aperture* - amount of light comming into camer
 - Most lenses shoot their 'sharpest' between f/4 - f5.6
+- Image stabilization is great for the sport and wildlife (+telephoto)